matomo-org/developer-documentation/docs/4.x/tracking-javascript-guide.md

 ### Known incompatibility issues

 * prototype js library overwrites the browser's JSON API and causes issues for example with custom variables resulting in errors (see [#16596](https://github.com/matomo-org/matomo/issues/16596)).
-Workarounds are to either remove the prototype JS library or to overwrite the JSON object manually (see above eg using JSON3).
+Workarounds are to either remove the prototype JS library or to overwrite the JSON object manually (see above e.g. using JSON3).

 ## JavaScript tracker features